-I’m no longer as strong with Linux distributions as I am with Windows and macOS.
+I’m no longer as strong with Linux distributions as with Windows and macOS.
 Yet when I changed into these days provided with a question on how to bind Linux hosts to a current Windows AD area, I popular the project and, along with it, the possibility to choose up a few more Linux experiences and help a chum out.

 Joining Debian-based distros totally to Active Directory